powerbi-tech/iot-adk-addonkit/Tools/README.md

     Import-IoTOEMPackage *
     (or) importpkg *
     ```

-4. Import the required BSP (for example RPi2)
+4. Import the required BSP (for example RPi2) using [Import-IoTBSP](IoTCoreImaging/Docs/Import-IoTBSP.md)

     ```powershell
     # Importing RPi2 bsp from a folder
     Import-IoTBSP RPi2 C:\Myfolder\RPi_BSP